 Once you have submitted the request to schedule a defense, the request must be approved by the academic unit through the iPOS approval system.
-When the defense has been approved, you will receive email confirmation and your defense will be highlighted on the Graduate College's Master's/Doctoral Defense Calendar website that updates every Monday.
+Defense reporting instructions will be sent to your supervisory committee only after your academic unit has approved the defense in the system.
+When the defense has been approved, you will receive email confirmation and your defense will be highlighted on the Graduate College Defense Calendar website that updates every Monday.